Practising ancestral pottery in the Moroccan Rif

 We will prepare the fire with small pieces of wood, twigs and pine needles.

 This is a unique and fascinating stage for the potter; where the magic of the four elements combine.
 You will be amazed as from air, water, earth, and fire, the pieces are born.
 It is a real contemplation of the beauty and magic of nature and thus we will give birth to our pieces.
 We will start an open fire, muakra, covered with dried disc, luguide, made from a mixture of straw and manure.
 The potter must remain diligent throughout the combustion, paying close attention to the air currents which influence the fire’s blaze.
-The best results are achieved when the temperature does not exceed 1000 degrees celsius.
+The best results are achieved when the temperature will not exceed 1000 degrees celsius.

 Day-7 Discovery of treasures